 So an understanding of our ancestor’s culture is essential, and for the most part is not found in most histories of Scotland.
-In our ancestors’ Celtic culture Righ were chosen after they demonstrated leadership ability rather than the “Divine birthright” of European feudalism who’s roots grew out of the Roman occupation.
+Crucial to understanding our ancestors’ Celtic culture is understanding how the Celts were governed.
+Righ (pronounced “Ree”} were chosen after they demonstrated leadership ability rather than the “Divine birthright” of European feudalism (who’s roots grew out of the Roman occupation).
 This alone would explain the generation gaps if British historians were actually looking for a reasonable explanation.
 But they were more interested in discrediting what the Highlanders wrote about themselves than understanding them.
 The different manner in which the Celts determined their leaders was discussed by the 3rd century Roman historian Cassius Dio.
-He noted (with disgust) the equality of women in Celtic society in matters of owning property, conducting warfare, and even leading armies made up of men & women.
+He noted (with disgust) the equality of women in Celtic society in matters of owning property, conducting warfare, and even leading armies made up of men & women!
 These “pillars of Celtic society” were viewed as totally unacceptable in Roman society.
 Roman influence on the development of European feudalism is common knowledge.
 However, the evidence of democratic elements and equality for women in ancient Celtic society have been rebuffed by most British Historians who were intent on justifying their government’s “bringing civilization” to those whom they considered barbaric Highlanders, Irish, and Welsh descendants of the original British.

 Dalriada was a 4th century Irish colony in what later became Western Scotland.
-Dalriada was established under the Celtic system.
-But under feudal law the “divine” right of rule was the birthright of the eldest son of a King or a Lord.
-Daughters only had standing if there were no sons.
-Even then their standing often depended upon how well they married.
-Norman and Anglo/Saxon feudalism was first introduced to Scotland in the 11th century, but didn’t totally replace the Celtic system in the Scottish Highlands for another 600 years.
-The Kingdom of the Isles, under the leadership of Clan Donald, was one of the last to conform to the feudal system and this brought our ancestors into conflict with the Scottish feudal government imposed upon them.
-Since our modern society is almost totally based upon the feudal concepts of property ownership and indentured servitude (today we call it debt) we must undergo a major paradigm shift in order to understand our ancestors’ Celtic way of life.
+Dalriada was established under the ancient Celtic system.
+European style feudal law, the “divine” right of rule as the birthright, was introduced to Scotland late in the 11th century, but didn’t totally replace the Celtic system in the Scottish Highlands for another 600 years.
+The Kingdom of the Isles, under the leadership of Clan Donald, was one of the last Celtic style kingdoms to conform to the feudal system and this brought our ancestors into conflict with the Scottish feudal government imposed upon them.
+Since our modern society is almost totally based upon the feudal concepts of property ownership and indentured servitude (OK, today we call it debt) we must undergo a major paradigm shift in order to understand our ancestors’ Celtic way of life.

 Getting to Know Our Ancestors

 Almost a thousand years of written history testify of our traditional link to the ancient àrd righ geilfine of Ireland symbolized by the The Red Right Hand in the coat of arms of the Somerled window.
-This window was once prominently displayed over the entrance of Armadale castle and is now exhibited at the Museum of the Isles.
-The Red Right Hand is also part of the 1655 official seal of Macdonald of Sleat on the upper right corner of this web site and Glengarry’s armorial Bearings.
+This window was once prominently displayed over the entrance of Armadale castle and the Coat of Arms from this window is now exhibited at the Museum of the Isles.
+The Red Right Hand is also part of Glengarry’s armorial Bearings.
 The Red Right Hand is an ancient Celtic symbol of those descended from the original Gaelic Milesian invasion of Ireland.
-One of the oldest existing histories of Clan Donald, the Red & Black Books of Clanranald (Reliquiæ Celticæ) begins with the Milesian myth.
+One of the oldest existing histories of Clan Donald, the Red & Black Books of Clanranald (found in Reliquiæ Celticæ) begins with the Milesian myth.
 The Red Right Hand is also mentioned in Oisinic poetry as one of the banners of the Fianna, the ancient order of Irish champions or warriors.
 The champion Cailte‘s banner was called the Lamh Dhearg (Gaelic = red right hand).
 It was also the symbol of the 5th century àrd righ Niall (Neil) of the Nine Hostages.
 Although written off as only a legend by many historians recent yDNA studies have verified genetic evidence of a common ancestor among many clans with traditions they descend from Niall of the Nine Hostages.
-Recent interpretations of Clan Donald yDNA concluded the vast majority of Clan Donald, or even those with the surname MacDonald or its various spellings in English, are not direct paternal descendants of Somhairlidh (R1a Haplogroup) or Colla Uais.
+Recent interpretations of Clan Donald yDNA concluded (questionably) the vast majority of Clan Donald, or even those with the surname MacDonald or its various spellings in English, are not direct paternal descendants of Somhairlidh (R1a Haplogroup) or Colla Uais.
 But they do share a similar yDNA pattern with others claiming that Niall of the Nine Hostages was their ancestor (R1b Haplogroup).
 When seeking to understand the Celtic culture of our 4th to 11th century ancestors it is essential that we not ignore what they said about themselves in favor of 17th century Scottish feudal heraldic law, 19th century Scottish historical re-constructionists, or even 21st century geneticists.
 Continue reading of Clan Donald’s origins by clicking Clan Cholla, the name by which Clan Donald was known anciently.